ridwantahir/haranna.github.io/docs/index.md

 # Guidelines to Author Courses For Oromia Foundation
-Here at Oromia Foundation we use a concept called coding your presentation (coding a course) to autor courses.
-This approach, unlike the traditional WYSIWYG tools, simplifies collaboration, versioning, QA contorl.
+Here at Oromia Foundation we use a concept called coding your presentation (coding a course) to author courses.
+This approach, unlike the traditional WYSIWYG tools, simplifies collaboration, versioning, QA control.
 Furthermore, it helps us keep clean separation between authoring courses and preparing course videos.

 We use a node js based tool called CodeCourse, that is built on top of the awesome  [Reveal Js](http://revealjs.com/).
 While [Reveal Js](http://revealjs.com/) is a rich tool, we have added new features on top of [Reveal Js](http://revealjs.com/) and some of the features in [Reveal Js](http://revealjs.com/) are not supported.

-To help us maintian the same standard, we strongly encourage the course authors to follow this guide line.
+To help us maintain the same standard, we strongly encourage the course authors to follow this guide line.

 ### Required basic skills
 To author courses using CodeCourse: